 Everyone wanted porphyry, and if you wanted it, you had to steal it.
 Imperial porphyry value is high in that the stone only exists in Europe in things the Romans built.
 Therefore, every prince and republic and sculptor who wanted this symbol of Roman power had to steal it from the source.
 Want to put in a nice porphyry floor for a Church?
 Loot it from a Roman temple.
 Want to advertise the imperial majesty of Mary Queen of Heaven?
 Make the altar out of an old, reworked porphyry sarcophagus.
 If a pope wanted porphyry columns for his tomb, he had no better source than to go to some surviving Roman temple (say, the Pantheon…) and rip out the porphyry, perhaps substituting some less valuable stone to keep it from falling down.

-Some places already had porphyry brought there by the Romans, and in these cases it was proudly displayed as proof of the noble Roman origins of a town or province.
+Some places already had porphyry brought there by the Romans, and in these cases, it was proudly displayed as proof of the noble Roman origins of a town or province.
 Naturally, the greatest concentration of porphyry lay in and around Rome itself.
 The farther you are from Rome, the scarcer porphyry becomes.
-Florence had a couple columns and the odd basin, but for more porphyry stone, they had to buy or steal from Rome, or elsewhere.
-The Venetians carried off large pieces of porphyry from Constantinople when they looted it, and still display them proudly as pulpits on either side of the main alter in San Marco.
+Florence had a couple of columns and the odd basin, but for more porphyry stone, they had to buy or steal from Rome, or elsewhere.
+The Venetians carried off large pieces of porphyry from Constantinople when they looted it and still display them proudly as pulpits on either side of the main altar in San Marco.
 Even as far as France, when Louis was decorating Versailles, porphyry was scarce indeed, but what few busts and vases he got hold of went straight into the best places: the throne room, and the Hall of Mirrors.
-Today, porphyry artifacts still lie in the Vatican, but we use it to grace the outdoor walkways, streets, and paths of our world.
+Today, porphyry artifacts still lie in the Vatican, but we use porphyry to grace the outdoor walkways, streets, and paths of our world.